ratbag98/op1tips/README.md

 > How do ya’ll build drum kits with various sounds from the different preset kits?
 Like if I wanted a kick drum from this kit and the snare from that kit to use in the same sequence…?

 Overdub different layers of drums.
 Eg, I might decide to do a breakbeat and have a rough idea of how that might sound in my head.
 So I’ll just enter the kicks into a sequence of their own and lay it down to tape.
-And then add some 1/16 beat hats in their own sequence with some funny lfo effect or something.
+And then add some 1/16 beat hats in their own sequence with some funny LFO effect or something.
 Then lay down a snare with some reverb or something, etc.

 and